 GreekDudeYiannis wrote:

 NTA.
 I think there's a boundary between being irreverent vs mentioning something someone has to specifically deal with.
-Like, even in Cards Against Humanity, you wouldn't make ab-rtion jokes in front of someone who has had one.
+Like, even in Cards Against Humanity, you wouldn't make certain jokes in front of someone who could be triggered.
 Like, that's just not cool.

 Sure, it's a game, even a raunchy one where you're supposed to say something controversial, but he didn't have to use your mom to win a round.
 He could've easily picked anything else but chose not to.